Power identities for L\'evy risk models under taxation and capital injections: Appendix

 where $L_t$ and $U_t$ are non-decreasing c\`adl\`ag functions.
-Moreover, the points of increase of $L_t$ and $U_t$ are contained in the sets $\{t\geq 0:Y_t=\underline{Y_t}\wedge a\}$ and $\{t\geq 0:Y_t=\overline{Y_t}\vee b\}$ respectively.
-It may be interesting to find an explicit representation of the two-sided refraction similar to those in~\cite{andersen_mandjes,ramanan_skorohod0a} for the two-sided reflection.
+Moreover, the points of increase of $L_t$ and $U_t$ are contained in the sets $\{t\geq0:Y_t=\underline{Y_t}\wedge a\}$ and $\{t\geq 0:Y_t=\overline{Y_t}\vee b\}$ respectively.
+It may be interesting to find an explicit representation of the two-sided refraction similar to those given by~\cite{andersen_mandjes} and~\cite{ramanan_skorohod0a} for the two-sided reflection. \end{appendix}